 On each individual handwritten label I stated that I would contribute to The Donkey Sanctuary of Ireland and I did.

-Well I am delighted to announce that I have managed to adopt four more of their eleven donkeys.
-It is my pleasure to introduce Lorcan, he was the first one I adopted and captured my heart straight away, it's not hard to see why.
+These are the beneficiaries of my contributions to the Donkey Sanctuary.
+It is my pleasure to introduce you to Lorcan, he was the first donkey I adopted, he captured my heart straight away, it's not hard to see why.
 Lorcan was signed over to the Donkey Sanctuary in 1995, he was only a year old, very thin and his ears were flopped over the front of his head.
 Their investigators discovered that Lorcan had been chased by youths into a barbed wire fence and had nearly ripped both of them off.
 Lorcan is a fellow Galwegian.

-The sale of aprons led to me being able to add two more adoptees to my care and I selected with great difficulty Mary and Nollaig, to me their name and lead up to Christmas just caught my eye and heartstrings.
+The successful sale of aprons led to me being able to add two more adoptees to my care, with great difficulty I selected Mary and Nollaig leading up to Christmas their names caught my eye and of course their stories pulled my heartstrings.

 Shortly after Mary was born her mother died, she was just three weeks old, the Sanctuary veterinary team took her into their care and one of the team bottle fed her around the clock until she could feed from a bucket.
 Her best friend is Roma another rescue donkey.

-Roma, another Galwegian donkey, I couldn't resist.
-Roma was a young foal when she went into the Sanctuary care after a dramatic rescue.
-One of the welfare advisers discovered Roma stuck in a water filled hollow in a bog, she was treated for shock and hypothermia before she was carefully moved to the sanctuary.
+Roma another Galwegian donkey, I couldn't resist.
+Roma's story, as a young foal she went into Sanctuary care after a dramatic rescue.
+One of the welfare advisers discovered Roma stuck in a water filled hollow in a bog, she was treated for shock and hypothermia before she was carefully moved to the care of the sanctuary.'